 Visiting Horseshoe Bend in spring or autumn means that you visit in shoulder season.
 These months the temperatures are lower compared to the hot summer months.
 In April or October the average high temperature reaches around 70°F (21°C).

 Spring or autumn are the best times to visit Horseshoe Bend if you prefer to have neither hot or cold weather.
 May and September are the best months to visit Horseshoe Bend for warm but not hot temperatures.

 Visiting Horseshoe Bend in winter (low season)

 Going to Horseshoe Bend in the winter months means that you visit in low season.
 In January the average high temperature is around 45°F (7°C), and the average low below the freezing point.
-So in winter there might be snow at Horseshoe Bend.
+So when visiting Horseshoe Bend in winter there might be snow.

 Winter season is the best time to visit Horseshoe Bend to avoid crowds.
 Just be prepared that the visitor count increases steeply around Christmas, and goes down again after New Year’s.

 The parking area for Horseshoe Bend is just next to Highway 89 and the driving distance from Page where you find accommodation and restaurants is just a little over 5 miles (8 km).
 So Page is a very convenient location for where to stay when visiting Horseshoe Bend.

 If you stay in Page you can enjoy sunrises and sunsets without having to deal with long and uncomfortable drives.
 And by choosing a hotel in Page you also stay close to the area’s other big attraction, Antelope Canyon.

 Use the booking tool below to find the perfect accommodation for your Horseshoe Bend stay.
 Browse the map for options in various areas, or click on the search button to get all options listed.